PhiHaiDinh/shutphone/README.md

 ## English version

 The mobile application "ShutPhone" was developed as part of my bachelor thesis.
 In my previous module [practical project](https://github.com/PhiHaiDinh/ShutApps) I have dealt with a similar topic.
-Because of that I'm trying an another approach in context of the restaurants.
+Because of that I developed an approach in context of restaurants.
 The title of my bachelor thesis is "
 Conception and implementation of a mobile application for the location-based gamification of the non-use of smartphones".

-The aim of my thesis is to minimize the use of smartphones in restaurants.
+The aim of my thesis is to minimize the usage of smartphones in restaurants.
-For this purpose, the users should be rewarded for the non-use of smartphones.
+For this purpose, users should be rewarded for the non-use of smartphones.
 This is a protoype in Android.